 The real trouble with Haggard is his control as evidenced by his walk totals, despite high strikeout totals.
 He has pretty messy mechanics that he needs to work through if he’s going to be a successful player.
 He needs to tweak his delivery a bit, and get more understanding on body control and get himself in sync to get to a repetitive delivery that will work well with his great stuff.

 He still has work to do, but there’s a short clock on a 5-year senior draftee, even with raw stuff.
-He will start at Hi-A, and try to get himself under control with St. Lucie.
+He will return to Columbia and try to get himself under control there.

 Follow us on Twitter at @MetsTProspects and like our Facebook Page!
 We also appreciate comments!